Pylons/pyramid/docs/narr/contextfinding.rst

    that do not provide a notion of a context.

 There are two separate :term:`context finding` subsystems in :app:`Pyramid`: :term:`traversal` and :term:`URL dispatch`.
-The subsystems are documented within this chapter.
 They can be used separately or they can be combined.
 Three chapters which follow describe :term:`context finding`: :ref:`traversal_chapter`, :ref:`urldispatch_chapter` and :ref:`hybrid_chapter`.

 There is only one :term:`view lookup` subsystem present in